Under early exploration

 Learn more about how we evaluate cost plausibility and climate impacts

-Additional work is needed to understand the full atmospheric impacts these aerosols would have during their expected 1-20 day residence times, and the resulting total climate impact.
+Additional work is needed to understand the full atmospheric impacts these aerosols would have during their atmospheric residence times, and the resulting total climate impact.
 In addition to methane, photocatalysts also oxidize volatile organic compounds (VOCs) and tropospheric ozone, pollutants with negative human health and environmental impacts when at or near ground level.
-At the same time, their products include other still-harmful volatile organic compounds
+At the same time, their products include other potentially harmful volatile organic compounds

 These effects, alongside any albedo increases, may be location-specific and dependent on local atmospheric conditions.
 The mechanism of deployment, such as dispersal from airplanes, may also contribute to process emissions that must be accounted for.